Written by James Candlin, Accountant at ICS Accounting

 More generally, the Chancellor of the Exchequer, Sajid Javid, has responded to calls to help protect SME’s by stating ‘bureaucracy and paperwork are stifling the growth of our small businesses’, whilst Michael Gove’s preparations for a No-Deal Brexit has instructed HMRC to assist small businesses in what could be a turbulent period.
 It appears that sufficient pressure has been mounting on the Prime Minister and his cabinet to create an environment in which business can thrive.

-This will no doubt be aided by an increase to the rate at which people pay NICs (as of yet unspecified) and the 40p tax rate threshold rising from £50,000 to £80,000, looking to take approximately 2.5 million out of paying high rate tax, many of which will be self-employed.
+This will no doubt be aided by an increase to the rate at which people pay NICs (as of yet unspecified) and his suggestion of the 40p tax rate threshold rising from £50,000 to £80,000, looking to take approximately 2.5 million out of paying high rate tax, many of which will be self-employed.
 Under Mr. Johnson’s plans, according to Blick Rothenberg, those earning £60,000.00 per annum could take home an additional £2,000, increasing to £6,000 for those earning between £80,000 – £120,000.
 The increased rate at which NICs are made will also enable limited companies to declare larger sums as director salaries without cost to themselves, in turn reducing their corporation tax further.

 Currently, there are no plans* to make changes to the VAT reverse charge coming in October 2019, which will mean VAT will be paid directly by the customer receiving relevant services to HMRC instead of the supplier, this will mainly apply to anyone supplying or receiving specified services reported under the Construction Industry Scheme.